-Why Automated Photo Documentation is Here to Stay
+Why Automated Photo Documentation Is Here to Stay

 Construction is a team sport.
 To succeed, projects need careful alignment in vision and execution across stakeholders throughout the stages of planning, designing, and constructing a building.
 For centuries, this has meant groups of individuals being physically present on the job site to discuss decision points.
 However, the pandemic has forced us to rethink that process—every industry has had to reimagine the way it works, and construction is no exception.
-Instead of bringing the experts to the jobsite as we’ve long done, we’ve had to seek ways to do the reverse: bring the jobsite to the experts.
+Instead of bringing the experts to the job site as we’ve long done, we’ve had to seek ways to do the reverse: bring the job site to the experts.

 One way to do this is with regular photo documentation to create a “digital twin” of a job site that remote parties can view and navigate to make key decisions and track progress.
 Historically, creating a complete photo record of a site has been time-consuming, but thanks to advances in cameras, computer vision, and cloud computing, we’re now able to automate the entire process.
 We believe that this level of automation will be hugely beneficial to builders, freeing up time to focus on building rather than photographing.
-Our customers have validated this hypothesis; they have now captured more than two billion square feet of jobsite imagery using our product.
+Our customers have validated this hypothesis; they have now captured more than two billion square feet of job site imagery using our product.

-Before the pandemic, the adoption of technology like ours was still widely considered “cutting edge” rather than “mainstream.”
+Before the pandemic, the adoption of technology like ours was still widely considered “cutting-edge” rather than “mainstream.”
 But the need for social distancing and a new approach to working job sites has changed that perspective, making remote collaboration technologies like OpenSpace “must-have” tools.
-We’re thankful to have played a part in keeping builders building during this difficult time, but even as things return to “normal,” we also believe that firms can continue to reap the benefits of automated photo documentation and site analysis.
-Decreasing site visits, improving remote collaboration, and increasing transparency on progress have been vital to builders in the past few months, and will continue to help save on costs, time, and confusion in “normal” situations as well.
+We’re thankful to have played a part in keeping builders building during this difficult time, but even as things return to normal, we also believe that firms can continue to reap the benefits of automated photo documentation and site analysis.
+Decreasing site visits, improving remote collaboration, and increasing transparency on progress have been vital to builders in the past few months and will continue to help save on costs, time, and confusion in normal situations as well.
 Now that photo documentation and analysis have become more widespread, we believe these tools will become ubiquitous—a proven part of the workflow that helps make an incredibly challenging and important job just a little bit easier.

-A catalyst for innovation
+A Catalyst for Innovation

-On any given day before March 2020, The Boldt Company had about 225 people on the job site for their project at the Children’s Hospital of Wisconsin.
-When shelter-in-place orders were passed, Boldt found themselves tied up in coordinating video calls and sending site photos among relevant parties to continue essential operations while socially distanced.
-They brought in OpenSpace as a reaction to COVID-19 to help coordinate and update stakeholders, but are now confident that their use will “go beyond just the current times.”
-Decision-makers are no longer limited by their ability to travel to sites, and can easily and frequently check in on site progress from anywhere.
+On any given day before March 2020, The Boldt Company had about 225 people on the job site for its project at the Children’s Hospital of Wisconsin.
+When shelter-in-place orders were passed, Boldt teams found themselves tied up in coordinating video calls and sending site photos among relevant parties to continue essential operations while socially distanced.
+They brought in OpenSpace as a reaction to COVID-19 to help coordinate and update stakeholders, but are now confident that their use of OpenSpace will “go beyond just the current times.”
+Decision-makers are no longer limited by their ability to travel to sites, and can easily and frequently check in on job site progress from anywhere.

 Builders need to build now more than ever, and the past few months have shown us that automating photo documentation can extend their impact to build more hospitals, housing, schools, and other critical infrastructure.
 Having a digitized source of truth helps improve coordination and streamline reviews, regardless of whether stakeholders can visit the site in person.
-We sincerely hope that job sites can get back to normal soon, but as once in-person restrictions are lifted, we believe that photo documentation and AI-powered analytics will still bring real benefits to builders.
+We sincerely hope that job sites can get back to normal soon, but once in-person restrictions are lifted, we believe that photo documentation and AI-powered analytics will still bring real benefits to builders.
 In the not-too-distant future, small 360° cameras on hardhats will be as common to see on job sites as a hammer and nail!